-Designed to be a 21st century learning space for research, reading, studying, project work, and collaboration, the high school library is open from 7:30am - 2:50pm.
+Designed to be a 21st century learning space for research, reading, studying, project work, and collaboration, the high school library is open from 7:30am - 2:50pm when available.
 Throughout the school day, students may use the library during homeroom, lunch periods, or study halls.
 Classroom teachers also bring their students to the library for instruction and project-based learning.
-Students and faculty may take advantage of the Library Café during the school day.